rehhouari/WeightedChoice/README.md

 You can check the [loot box demo](https://github.com/rehhouari/WeightedChoice/tree/main/addons/weighted_choice/demo) for an example on how to use this plugin

+## Installation

+Install from the [Asset Library](https://godotengine.org/asset-library/asset/2290), or clone the repository and move copy the [weighted_choice folder](addons/weighted_choice/) into your addons folder.

 > **When installing, you can uncheck the "demo" folder**

 ## Credits